Sigmmma/c20/src/content/h1/tools/hek/sapien/readme.md

     for: Known issues, transparent self occlusion crash explanation
   - to: GAIGHER
     for: Multi-core crash solution
+  - to: InfernoPlus
+    for: Sound gain crash solution
 ---
 **Sapien**, part of the [HEK][], is a visual [scenario][] and [BSP][scenario_structure_bsp] editor used to populate levels with objects, configure BSP [cluster data][scenario_structure_bsp#clusters-and-cluster-data] like wind and sound environments, compile scripts, and more.
 Sapien shares some systems with Halo itself, including its AI system to support interactive AI scripting and debugging.
 Other systems, such as weather rendering, are not represented.